dixonary/hove-letter/README.md

 #### From Linux Release
 0. Make sure you have LibGMP installed, against which Haskell binaries are dynamically linked.
+Chances are good that you do.
 1. Download the binary from the Releases page here on GitHub.
 2. Run the binary directly.